jacqueline-wong/CEE4530/Lab1/team10_lab1.md

 <b> 1.
 Fill out the attached spreadsheet.
 Make sure that all calculated values are entered in the spreadsheet as equations.
 All remaining analysis for the course will be done in Atom using Python! </b>

-All supporting data has been included in a spreadsheet named "datasheet.xlsx".
+All supporting data has been included in a spreadsheet named "team10_datasheet.xlsx".

 <b> 2.
 Create a graph of absorbance vs. concentration of red dye \#40 in Atom/Markdown using the exported data file.
 Does absorbance increase linearly with concentration of the red dye?
 Remove data points from the graph that are outside of the linear region.</b>